FaizaEsha/Extract/README.md

 Open `demo.html` in any browser — fully self-contained, works offline.

-## ⚠️ Limitations

-- The detection sample is an easy case (isolated, well-lit subjects); a cluttered scene would test the 80% gate more.
-- PSM selection tries a fixed candidate list, not `--oem` variants or language packs.
-- Deskewing works for single text blocks; multi-column layouts would need a Hough-transform-based approach.

 ## 🌱 About

 Built as Project 4 (Image or Text Recognition — Basic) for the DecodeLabs AI Engineering Internship.